MBBS Admission 2026: NEET Cutoffs, Counselling & Private Fees

 - No Direct Admission: There is no "backdoor" or "offline" admission.
 Every single seat is allotted through the government portal (MCC or State Counselling Authority).

-- Say No to Cash Donations: Do not pay "Seat Booking Amounts" in cash to agents.
+- Say No to Cash Management Quota Feess: Do not pay "Seat Booking Amounts" in cash to agents.
 All legitimate Management and NRI quota fees are paid via Demand Draft (DD) or RTGS directly into the official bank account of the college trust.

 - Verify NMC Status: Before locking a choice, always verify on the official

-nmc.org.inwebsite that the college is "Recognized" and has permission to admit students for the 2026-27 batch. - Beware the "Guaranteed Seat" Promise: No private college can guarantee admission outside the merit system.
+nmc.org.inwebsite that the college is "Recognized" and has permission to admit students for the 2026-27 batch. - Beware the "Guaranteed Seat" Promise: No private college can support your admission outside the merit system.
 If a guarantee is offered, it's either fake or violating capitation laws.

 - Check the Bank Account Name: Every legitimate college fee payment goes to the college's registered trust name (e.g., "Rashtreeya Sikshana Samithi Trust" for RVCE-equivalent medical institutions).
 Cross-verify on the official college website.